krptn/krypton/README.md

   enable-fips --debug
 ```

-To install the extension and produce debuging symbols use:
+To install the extension and produce debugging symbols use:

 ```shell
 pip install -e .